-What policies and procedures will the applicant implement to minimise any potential harm or health impacts to these 'at-risk' groups or subcommunities

-Information about the location and area in which the premises is proposed to be so as to assess any social impact on the community.
+What policies and procedures will the applicant implement to minimise any potential harm or health impacts to these 'at-risk' groups or subcommunities Information about the location and area in which the premises is proposed to be so as to assess any social impact on the community.
 This includes information about the density of licensed premises within the community area.
 This may include crimes statistics, social profile information and the location of existing licensed premises.
 This could also include traffic and pedestrian impact and any plans developed to address these potential issues.
 Volume This may include projected sales volumes and marketing analysis, liquor type and customer demographic (where applicable this should be provided for both on and off premises sales).
 The Commission will consider information available to it about the current alcohol consumption rates for the community area.
 Any cultural, recreational, employment or tourism benefits for the local community area.
 Will the proposed licensed premises provide economic benefits, cultural, recreational or tourism benefits or any additional employment opportunities and to what level?
 Why the grant of a relevant application is in the public interest and how the additional liquor outlet will benefit the local and broader community.
 What additional services will be provided other than simply an additional outlet for the sale of liquor - this may include accommodation or dining?
 Will the proposed licensed premises provide additional choices of service or products that are no available in the area?
 Will the proposed premises provide liquor in a manner known to be safe and to minimise adverse impacts?
-Will it use existing premises improve or add to existing premises or is it a new premises?

-- 24. As can be seen from the above, there are a large number of matters that this Commission must consider and that the Applicant must address (and satisfy the Commission of) under the new public interest and community impact test and guidelines.
-The guidelines do make clear however that: - "... the Commission has the authority to consider a broad range of issues specific to each application and flexibility exists to assess each individual application on its merits". - 25.
+- 23. As can be seen from the above, there are a large number of matters that this Commission must consider and that the Applicant must address (and satisfy the Commission of) under the new public interest and community impact test and guidelines.
+The guidelines do make clear however that: - "... the Commission has the authority to consider a broad range of issues specific to each application and flexibility exists to assess each individual application on its merits". - 24.
 With respect to this application, the Commission considers it relevant to note that this is not an application for a new licence.
-This is an application to vary conditions of an existing licence and to do so for a period of only four (4) hours on one (1)

-- day.
-As a result some of the matters which would be highly relevant to an application with respect to new premises (or what might otherwise be termed an "additional liquor outlet") are not as significant with respect to an application such as this for a variation and material alteration. - 26.
+This is an application to vary conditions of an existing licence and to do so for a period of only two (2) hours on one (1) day.
+As a result some of the matters which would be highly relevant to an application with respect to new premises (or what might otherwise be termed an "additional liquor outlet") are not as significant with respect to an application such as this for a variation and material alteration. - 25.
 The applicant provided written submissions addressing the public interest and community impact test and also the community impact assessment guidelines.
-Those submissions were detailed and extensive and were considered carefully by this Commission.
-Despite the very short period sought with this variation, the Commission is reassured by the level of detail provided by the applicant within their application and considers this to be an indicator as to the level of seriousness the applicant takes its conditions of licence. - 27.
+Those submissions were detailed and helpful and were considered carefully by this Commission.
+Despite the very short period sought with this application for variation, the Commission is reassured by the detail provided by the applicant within the application.
+The Commission considers that this shows the applicant takes its conditions of licence seriously and will do so for the additional two (2) hours of trade sought. - 26.
 Based on the information provided to the Commission and particularly the very limited nature of the variation sought, this Commission is, on balance, satisfied that it is appropriate to vary the conditions of the licence as sought.
 Therefore, for the reasons outlined and having regard to the objects of the Act the Commission has decided to vary the conditions of the licence as outlined at the start of this Decision Notice.